⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Building Materials

-Includes electrical, lumber, and plumbing products for construction and repair.
+Includes lumber, electrical, and plumbing supplies, primarily for construction and renovation projects.

 Decor

-Features appliances, flooring, kitchen, bath, and paint products.
+Comprises appliances, flooring, kitchen, bath, and paint products, focusing on aesthetic home upgrades.

 Hardlines